 It causes an unusual facial appearance and a higher risk of skin cancers.

-Basal cell nevus syndrome is a rare genetic condition.
+Nevoid basal cell carcinoma nevus syndrome is a rare genetic condition.
 The gene linked to the syndrome is known as PTCH ("patched").

 The gene is passed down through families as an autosomal dominant trait.
-That means you will get the syndrome if either parent passes the gene down to you.
+This means you develop the syndrome if either parent passes the gene to you.

 The condition may affect the nervous system and lead to:

 The condition also leads to bone defects, including: